Sabin Merino: Return to Leganés

 On 17 August 2020, after Dépor's relegation, Merino returned to Leganés.
 On 31 January 2022, he left as a free agent.

 Zaragoza

 On 31 January 2022, Merino joined fellow second-tier side Real Zaragoza on a three-and-a-half-year deal.
+In July, he was loaned to Atlético San Luis of the Liga MX.

+On 25 July 2023, Merino went on loan to Racing de Ferrol for the upcoming season.
+In August of the following year, he terminated his contract with Zaragoza.

+Later career

+Merino moved to the Costa Rican Liga FPD in December 2024, on a deal at Deportivo Saprissa.
+The 33-year-old returned to both Spain and his region of birth in September 2025, joining Primera Federación club Barakaldo CF.

 International career

 Merino was never capped by Spain at any level.
 He did feature for the unofficial Basque Country regional team.